 Hormone fluctuations, particularly variations in estrogen, are linked to the initiation of the menopausal transition.
 The density of bones begins to decline as estrogen levels drop after menopause.
 Osteoporosis is a disorder that leads to bone weakness/fragility.
 Early menopausal women and those who don’t have regular menstrual cycles are at a higher risk of osteoporosis.

 Related Article: How to Transition Through Menopause in a Healthy Way?

 There are several recommendations to increase your bone density.
 Daily consumption of supplemental calcium can be of great benefit.
 This element is found in foods such as soy, almonds, salmon, and dark green leafy vegetables.
 Women should maintain a healthy weight level as it is linked to bone health; therefore, women should try to engage in daily physical activity.
 Vitamin D is critical and useful as it helps the body store calcium.
 Smoking, alcoholic beverages, and caffeine should all be avoided.

 Menopausal women experience unpleasant symptoms such as hot flashes and night sweats.
-KÜLKUF wristbands are a safe solution to instantly do away with irritating hot flashes and returning to normal life.
+KÜLKUF wristbands are a safe solution to instantly do away with irritating hot flashes and returning to everyday life.
 Still have questions?
-Please contact us or visit our website for more information!
+Please get in touch with us or visit our website for more information!

 KÜLKUF Cooling Wristband For Hot Flashes